mrshmllow/BetterRecipeBook/README.md

 # Better Recipe Book

-Adds a few quality of life changes to the recipe book.
+Adds a 'few' quality of life changes to the recipe book.

+Every feature is optional (Even the book itself!)

 ## Features